Trademark Attorney Services

 What is a Trademark?

 A trademark is a word, logo, slogan, design, or even a sound that is attached to a product or service.
-That trademark identifies to the consumer who is producing or selling the product or service.
+That trademark identifies the consumer who is producing or selling the product or service.
 A trademark registered with the USPTO comes with valuable protections.
 If you find that a third party is using your mark or something similar in any state in the U.S., you’ll have the right to take legal action.

 When should I register my trademark?